jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

 - D5
+- D8: the live-install checks (T1, T2) are deferred to M10 or deployment.

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
-Superseded Plan Artifacts: none
+Plan Acceptance: 2026-09-11, owner accepted the 9.0.121 bump in session Implementation Authorization: 2026-09-11, config bump only; live install not run on this host per D8 Superseded Plan Artifacts: none

 1. Edit `CONFIG_TOMCAT` and the tomcat README.
+Done 2026-09-11.
 2. `make tomcat.get tomcat.install`; then `make install sd_start`.
+Deferred (D8).

 ##### Test Plan